PhonologicalCorpusTools/SLPAA/docs/source/orientation_module.rst

 |
 |
 |
 Finger root direction refers to the direction that the fingertips would be pointing if they were to be fully extended.
-You can maximally select one         from each set of options, that is, you may combine two or more columns if more than one of the direction options is involved (e.g., **give an example of a sign and how it would be coded.**)
+You can maximally select one         from each set of options, that is, you may combine two or more columns if more than one of the direction options is involved (e.g., in the sign `GAME<https://asl-lex.org/visualization/?sign=game>`_ the finger root direction should be coded as *contralateral*)